 Louisiana Concealed Handgun Permit Training Course Basics

 Louisiana requires 9 hours of instruction for initial applicants for a concealed handgun permit.
-The cost for the Louisiana Concealed Handgun Permit Training Course is $125.00.
-This fee includes any range fees, one standard qualification target, and also includes free notarization of your application packet, so please complete your packet prior to training if you would like to take advantage of this!
-You will also require identification for both the class and the notary service.
+The cost for the Louisiana Concealed Handgun Permit Training Course is $150.00.
+This fee includes any range fees, one standard qualification target, and also includes free notarization of your application packet if you are completing a paper application form (however, this is no longer recommended by the State Police and they strongly encourage online applications which no longer require notarization).

-In addition to your $125.00 fee, the course also requires that you provide a minimum of 50 rounds of ammunition for your gun.
-100 rounds of ammunition is recommended to get the most out of training.
-Ammunition can be purchased in advance, or can be purchased at the shooting range.
-However, the cost of ammunition at the range is generally higher than at most stores.
+In addition to your $150.00 fee, the course also requires that you provide a minimum of 36 rounds of ammunition for your gun.
+50-100 rounds of ammunition is recommended to get the most out of training, range time permitting.
+Ammunition can be purchased in advance or can be purchased at the shooting range.
+However, the cost of ammunition at the range is generally higher than at most stores, and supplies may be limited.
+To ensure you have ammunition, purchasing in advance is recommended.
 Please ensure that you purchase the correct ammunition for your firearm!
 If you have any questions, please don’t hesitate to ask me!

 Depending on the size of the group, the course is usually conducted either at my office, 704 S. Foster Drive, Baton Rouge, LA 70806 (7 or fewer students), or at FRC Shooting Range.
-The shooting component is conducted at FRC Shooting range, regardless of where the classroom component is held.
+The shooting component is conducted at FRC Shooting range, regardless of where the classroom component is held, unless special arrangements are made for a specific class at a different location.

-Classes are generally held on Saturdays and begin at 9 am and last until 7 pm.
-This includes a 1 hour break for lunch.
-For groups, class start times can be flexible, or the class can be held across more than one day.
+Classes are generally held on Saturdays and begin at 8 am and last until 6 pm.
+This includes a 1-hour break for lunch.
+For groups, class start times can be flexible, or the class can be held over more than one day.
 Also for groups or families, I can conduct the classroom portion of the training course in your home, your office, your church, or any other facility of your choosing.
 The shooting component would be held at the nearest shooting range, unless your facility has a place to shoot, such as a hunting camp.
 Please contact me for details.

 - Your intended carry gun (recommended) or any gun you wish to use to qualify.
 If you don’t have a gun, money for gun rental (about $10, and ammunition must be purchased from the range).